MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

             - Do the old layers change?
     - See the weight visualizations in cs231n assignments (and do something similar)
         - How they're like the edges and the different filters for edges/colours
+    - Maybe consider the weights for the following situations:
+        - Net2DeeperNet by adding a new FIRST layer
+        - R2DeeperR by adding a new FIRST layer
 - Run all of these visualizations on Net2Net and compare
     - Maybe/hopefully we see that our's learn the new edges etc faster

 #### Paper/Writing Todo